akeneo/pim-helpcenter/content/md/first-steps/manage-asset-families.md

 1. An edit pop-in opens with the attribute parameters depending on the attribute type
 1. You can translate the label of the attribute by switching the current locale in the header
  ![image](../img/AssetFamily_EditAttribute.png)
+1. You can define if this attribute is required for the asset completeness or not (see the [Define the completeness](#define-the-completeness) part).
+1. It is also possible to set each attribute as `read only in the UI`.
+It means that it is impossible to change this attribute value (see the [Read only](#read-only) part).
 1. Depending on the attribute type, set the specific parameters of the attribute (see below the specific parameters)
 1. Click on the `Save` button or press `Enter` to save the attribute parameters